root-project/cling/tools/packaging/README.md

                         (.rpm)
   --nsis-tag NSIS_TAG   Package the snapshot of a given tag in an NSIS
                         installer (.exe)
+  --dmg-tag DMG_TAG     Package the snapshot of a given tag in a DMG package
+                        (.dmg)
   --with-llvm-url WITH_LLVM_URL
                         Specify an alternate URL of LLVM repo --with-clang-url WITH_CLANG_URL
                         Specify an alternate URL of Clang repo --with-cling-url WITH_CLING_URL
-                        Specify an alternate URL of Cling repo --with-workdir WITH_WORKDIR
+                        Specify an alternate URL of Cling repo --no-test             Do not run test suite of Cling --with-workdir WITH_WORKDIR
                         Specify an alternate working directory for CPT --make-proper MAKE_PROPER